feathersjs/docs/api/authentication/client.md

 const app = feathers();

+// Setup the transport (Rest, Socket, etc.) here BEFORE setting up the auth
+// ...

 // Available options are listed in the "Options" section app.configure(auth(options))
 ```

-> The [transports plugins](../client.md) must have been initialized previously to the authentication plugin on the client side
+**> The [transports plugins](../client.md) (Rest, Socket, Primus...) must have been initialized previously to the authentication plugin on the client side.** This allow automatic population of the relevant authorization headers and is mandatory for the authentication plugin to work as expected out-of-the-box.

 ## Options